Symmettry/PixelPlaceJS-new/README.md

 https://www.npmjs.com/package/pixelplacejs-new

 Extremely versatile NodeJS library for pixelplace.
+Alongside PPScript language for running the best bot without coding knowledge!

 Easily capable of drawing 3000x3000 images (May have a delay on hefty sorting like FROM_CENTER or TO_CENTER)